Skip to main content

 Saving your project

 After collecting statistics for your tables, it is recommended to save your project.
-Since gathering statistics can take some time, saving the project allows you to skip this step if you close and reopen the project—unless you wish to gather statistics again.
+Since gathering statistics can be time-consuming, saving the project allows you to skip this step when reopening it, unless you choose to collect statistics again.

 On the left side of the screen the imported tables and views are shown.